OSHA Trench Sloping Calculator

-Calculate OSHA-compliant trench slope setback and top width by soil type with sloping and benching modes.
+Plan trench slope setback and top width from OSHA Appendix B maximum allowable slope tables by soil type, with sloping and benching geometry outputs.

 This calculator is for informational and educational purposes only.
 It does not replace the judgment of a competent person.
 Always consult a qualified professional for excavation safety planning.